nokia-eda/terraform-provider-services-v1/docs/data-sources/irb_interface.md

 - `enabled` (Boolean) Enables Biforward Detection.
 - `min_echo_receive_interval` (Number) The minimum interval between echo packets the local node can receive.
 - `required_min_receive` (Number) The minimum interval in microseconds between received BFD control packets that this system should support.
 - `ttl` (Number) Sets custom IP TTL or Hop Limit for multi-hop BFD sessions packets.
-Not appllicable to single-hop BFD sessions.
+Not applicable to single-hop BFD sessions.

 <a id="nestedatt--spec--egress"></a>